MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center.md

 Your partner can help you set up telemetry for production environments, including [integration with Application Insights in Azure](tenant-admin-center-telemetry.md).

-If your organization decides to end the collaboration with a partner, you must make sure that any settings they have made in your [!INCLUDE [prodadmincenter](../developer/includes/prodadmincenter.md)] are removed.
+If your organization decides to switch to another partner, you must make sure that some settings that your current partner made in your [!INCLUDE [prodadmincenter](../developer/includes/prodadmincenter.md)] are removed.
 This includes the following settings:

 - Support contact details